ZegosofT/MPV/Readme.md

 ✕ Quit
 ```

-> The **Update** menu shows a "config update available" hint when your GitHub repo has a newer
+> The **Update** menu shows a "config update available" hint when my GitHub repo has a newer
 > version than what's installed. **Update Zego Config** downloads the latest config from GitHub
 > and applies it in one click (no git needed) — then reload with `Ctrl+R`.